 Increase Your Withholding

 You can avoid owing at the end of the year by increasing your withholding.
-More money will be taken out of your paycheck throughout the year, but you will get bigger refund when you file your taxes.
+More money will be taken out of your paycheck throughout the year, but you will get a bigger refund when you file your taxes.